turbomcp-transport

 Key Features

-• STDIO - Standard input/output for local process communication
+• STDIO - Standard input/output for command-line MCP integration

-• HTTP/SSE - Server-Sent Events for web applications
+• HTTP/SSE - HTTP with Server-Sent Events for streaming communication

 • WebSocket - Real-time bidirectional communication